 In creating a prototype collection to test version 0.1, the focus was on bathing suits, which hopefully will be amusing even to those who are not otherwise interested in historic costume.
 This collection of bathing suits comes from different collections of historic clothing around the world, including the Costume Institute at the Metropolitan Museum of Art, the Australian Dress Register, the Vassar College Costume Collection, the Indianapolis Museum of Art, and the Cincinnatti Art Museum.

-The initial versions of Costume Core, 0.1 and 0.2, were created by Arden Kirkland in May 2013.
-Future versions will hopefully be a collaborative effort within the costume history community.
+The initial versions of Costume Core, 0.1 and 0.2, were created by Arden Kirkland from 2013-2016.
+Work on version 0.3 has progressed gradually since then with the help of informal collaboration within the costume history community.

 (revised January 26, 2019)